deveshm/connormcgarr.github.io/_posts/2019-05-06-Admin-Express-0day.md

 ---
 Get an internship at a Fortune 500 company in information security...? check!
 Obtain the OSCP before I graduate college...? check!
 Discover a vulnerability and obtain code execution...?
 Oh, that is depressing.
 These are the first three goals I've set for myself, since I've had the inclination to obtain a career within information security.
 Reviewing the elusive last item on this checklist marred my confidence with every second that passed, and that did not sit well with me.
 After months of probing the [Exploit Database](https://www.exploit-db.com) for some Denial of Service vulnerabilities, I am very happy to report that I have taken a crash of an application and revitalized it to obtain code execution!

-This blog post ___WILL BE LENGTHY___, but I hope there is some good information you can take away about what I learned about the following domains: alphanumeric shellcode, encoding shellcode, aligning the stack, assembler, hexadecimal math, shellcode that directly references the kernel, and those famous SEH exploits.
+This blog post ___WILL BE LENGTHY___ and less about studious vernacular, but I hope there is some good information you can take away about what I learned about the following domains: alphanumeric shellcode, encoding shellcode, aligning the stack, assembler, hexadecimal math, shellcode that directly references the kernel, and those famous SEH exploits.
 This writeup will assume you understand exception handler exploits.
 If you do not know much about those, or want a refresher, you can find my writeup [here](https://connormcgarr.github.io/Exception-Handlers-and-Egg-Hunters/).
 Let's get into it!

 The Crash
 ---